My e-bike has been seized by police – what happens next?

 6) Can I appeal?

-7) If I buy ETA cycle insurance now, will the police release it?
+7) If I buy cycle insurance now, will the police release it?

-No. If your bike’s been classed as a motor vehicle (e.g., de-restricted/over 250 W/throttle-only without vehicle approval), the pound will only release it to someone with motor insurance, a valid licence, proof of ownership and payment of fees.
-Cycle insurance isn’t motor insurance.
+No. If your bike has been classed as a motor vehicle (for example, the motor is bigger than 250 W/throttle-only without vehicle approval), the pound will only release it to someone with motor insurance, a valid licence, proof of ownership and payment of fees.
+Cycle insurance is not motor insurance.

 ▶️ Get an instant e-bike insurance quote